ishankanodia/Digit_Recognition/README.md

 ### Conclusion
 This project demonstrates the successful application of deep learning techniques to handwritten digit recognition, achieving high accuracy levels suitable for practical applications.

----

-The accuracy of 95.71% aligns with the performance metrics of the model as evaluated in the provided code snippet.
-Adjustments and improvements to the model architecture, training parameters, or dataset size could potentially further enhance its accuracy in real-world scenarios.